-- Now we know the plan, start by adding your program start, do forever loop and some blocks to wait 5 seconds then turn on the red LED. - If you're stuck, check the picture for some hints you'll have to put the blocks in the right order though!
+- Now we know the plan, start by adding some blocks to the forever loop to wait 5 seconds then turn on the red LED. - If you're stuck, check the picture for some hints you'll have to put the blocks in the right order though!